mauriciorivero/DevTrainingJavaScriptSchool/README.md

 # Development Training Javascript School _memetics_

-This is a project to store and record all the excercises and training code for the javascript's full-stack developmen course on [Platzi](https://platzi.com/)
+This is a project to store and record all the excercises and training code for the javascript's full-stack development course on [Platzi](https://platzi.com/)

 The courses ended and trained are: